Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Introduction

-The first challenge lies in designing accurate metrics to quantify the visibility conditions in target tracking tasks.
-Line-of-sight (LOS) visibility, commonly adopted since it matches with the sensor measurement principles (\textit{e.g.} LiDAR and camera), imposes two key requisites in aerial tracking: (1) an obstacle-free LOS between tracker and target to prevent occlusions, and (2) LOS alignment within the tracker's field-of-view (FOV) to sense the target.
-The first requisite needs a robust metric formulation to penalize occlusion and steer the LOS away from obstructed areas, but existing solutions are constrained by many deficiencies like non-differentiable formulations\cite{jeon2019online,jeon2020integrated}, inflexible dependencies on specific FOV shapes\cite{wang2021visibility, gao2023adaptive}, and oversimplified 2-D occlusion models\cite{ji2022elastic}.
-For the second FOV requisite, many studies enforce fixed tracker-target altitude alignment\cite{zhou2022swarm, yin2023decentralized, lee2024dmvc}, a heuristic that disregards the FOV geometries and wastes the tracker's vertical agility.
-Current swarm tracking works rarely consider the FOV configurations in a swarm, ignoring the FOV configurations' critical impact on proper swarm spatial distribution for collective target perception.
-Thus, developing reliable and effective visibility metrics remains a crucial challenge.
+The first challenge lies in designing accurate metrics to quantify visibility conditions in target tracking tasks.
+Line-of-sight (LOS) visibility is a well-established criterion in aerial tracking \cite{jeon2019online,jeon2020integrated, wang2021visibility, gao2023adaptive, lin2026eva,ji2022elastic, zhou2025control, ren2024intention}, requiring (1) an obstacle-free LOS between tracker and target, and (2) LOS alignment within the tracker's field-of-view (FOV).
+While various LOS-based visibility cost formulations have been proposed, existing solutions still exhibit notable deficiencies.
+The first LOS requisite needs a robust metric formulation to penalize occlusion and steer the LOS away from obstructed areas, but existing solutions are constrained by limitations such as non-differentiable formulations\cite{jeon2019online,jeon2020integrated}, inflexible dependencies on specific FOV shapes\cite{wang2021visibility, gao2023adaptive, lin2026eva}, and oversimplified 2-D occlusion models\cite{ji2022elastic, zhou2025control, ren2024intention}.
+For the FOV requisite, many studies enforce fixed tracker-target altitude alignment\cite{zhou2022swarm, yin2023decentralized, lee2024dmvc}, a heuristic that disregards the 3-D FOV geometries and wastes the tracker's vertical agility.
+Current swarm tracking works \cite{zhou2022swarm, yin2023decentralized, lee2024dmvc, rao2025air, ho20213d, bucker2021you} rarely consider the heterogeneous FOV configurations' impact on swarm spatial distribution for target perception.
+Our work addresses these gaps through a novel SSDF-based visibility representation along with a unified FOV cost supporting heterogeneous sensor configurations.